Immanuel boys beat top-seeded Burbank, reach regional final

-The Immanuel High boys basketball team beat top-seeded Burbank 58-57 Tuesday night to advance to the CIF Southern California Regional Division IV final.
+Darrin Person Jr. punctuated a 34-point night by scoring on a post move with 6.3 seconds remaining as Immanuel High’s boys basketball team won 58-57 at top-seeded Burbank 58-57 Tuesday to advance to the CIF Southern California Regional Division IV final.

-After taking a 56-53 lead with just over a minute left, Burbank scored two baskets to retake the lead with 14.4 seconds left.
-But Immanuel made two free throws with 6.3 seconds left and forced a turnover on Burbank’s final possession.
+Michael Odom assisted on Person’s basket and Nate Kendricks then secured the decision with a steal as the fifth-seeded Eagles (23-8) closed with a 17-6 run to end it.

+Person, who has signed with Cal State Bakersfield, delivered 12 points in the fourth quarter as Immanuel outscored the Southern Section team 19-8.
+He now has 2,285 points in a four-year career – No. 8 all-time in the Central Section, according to historian Bob Barnett.

-The Eagles advance to play at Helix-La Mesa in the San Diego area at 6 p.m.
+Kendricks scored 19 points for Immanuel, which will play at second-seeded Helix-La Mesa (30-5) in the San Diego area at 6 p.m.
 Saturday.

 The Sierra Pacific girls, along with Clovis West the only other Central Section teams still alive in the playoffs, lost 57-45 at Village Christian-Sun Valley in its D-IV semifinal.